karenetheridge/Dist-Zilla-Role-FileWatcher/README.md

 # ATTRIBUTES

+## `on_changed`

-- `on_changed`: a sub which is invoked against the file when the file's content has changed.
+A method which is invoked against the file when the file's content has changed.
 The new file content is passed as an argument.
-If you need to do something in your plugin at this point, define the sub as a closure over your plugin object, as demonstrated in the ["SYNOPSIS"](#SYNOPSIS).
+If you need to do something in your plugin at this point, define the sub as a closure over your plugin object, as demonstrated in the ["SYNOPSIS"](#synopsis).

+__Be careful__ of infinite loops, which can result if your sub changes the same file's content again!
+Add a mechanism to return without altering content if particular conditions are met (say that the needed content is already present, or even the value of a particular suitably-scoped variable.

 # METHODS

+## `watch_file`

-- `watch_file` - Once this method is called, every subsequent change to the file's content will result in your `on_changed` sub being invoked against the file.
-The new content is passed as the argument to the sub; The return value is ignored.
+Once this method is called, every subsequent change to the file's content will result in your `on_changed` sub being invoked against the file.
+The new content is passed as the argument to the sub; the return value is ignored.

 # SUPPORT